maul0803/BASELINE/README.md

 **SLURM Script**
-I have used the following commands to train the model with one A100. srun --gres=gpu:1 --time=00:59:00 --mem=16G -c 32 --exclusive --pty bash source $STORE/mypython/bin/activate jupyter lab --ip `hostname -i`
+I used the following commands to train the model with one A100. srun --gres=gpu:1 --time=00:59:00 --mem=16G -c 32 --exclusive --pty bash source $STORE/mypython/bin/activate jupyter lab --ip `hostname -i`